slothAD/XPRising/README.md

 ## Experience System
 Disable the VRising Gear Level system and replace it with a traditional RPG experience system,\
-complete with exp sharing between clan members or other players designated as allies.
+complete with exp sharing between clan members or other players designated as es.

 ## Mastery System
 > ### Weapon Mastery